-- Permitting Council agencies have appointed both Council members and senior-level staff to serve as Chief Environmental Review and Permitting Officers (agency CERPOs), and these appointments have been posted on the Permitting Dashboard for enhanced transparency and accountability.
-These agency leaders have taken a proactive role in FAST-41 implementation and success. - 2.
+- Permitting Council agencies have appointed both Council members and senior-level staff to serve as Chief Environmental Review and Permitting Officers (agency CERPOs).
+These agency leaders have taken a proactive role in FAST-41 implementation and success.
+With an eye toward enhanced transparency and accountability, the CERPO appointments have been posted on the publicly-available Permitting Dashboard. - 2.
 In 2016, the Permitting Council released an initial inventory of 34 infrastructure projects considered to be "covered projects" under the requirements of FAST-41.
+FAST-41 covered projects may include large infrastructure projects such as roads, bridges, pipelines, and energy production, or projects which are likely to benefit from designation as "covered projects." - 3.
+The inventory of all covered projects, including project specific permitting timetables with target completion dates, is posted on the publicly-available Permitting Dashboard for an unprecedented degree of transparency and accountability.
+The Dashboard serves as a key FAST-41 tool for tracking permitting timetables and keeping projects on schedule. - 4.
+Permitting Council agencies have developed inter-agency Coordinated Project Plans (CPPs) for covered projects.
+CPPs promote inter-agency problem solving, accountability and predictability by identifying lead, cooperating, and participating agencies for the project; all Federal environmental reviews and authorizations required for the project and associated target completion dates; a discussion of potential avoidance, minimization, and mitigation strategies; and plans for public and tribal outreach and coordination. - 5.
+In January of 2017, the Permitting Council Office of the Executive Director hired three full-time career federal staff and five contract support employees.

-- 3. The inventory of all covered projects, including project specific permitting timetables with target completion dates, is posted on the publicly-available Permitting Dashboard for an unprecedented degree of transparency and accountability.
-The Dashboard is a key FAST-41 tool for tracking permitting timetables and keeping projects on schedule. - 4.
-Permitting Council agencies developed inter-agency Coordinated Project Plans (CPPs) for covered projects.
-CPPs promote inter-agency problem solving, accountability and predictability by identifying: lead, cooperating and participating agencies for the project; all Federal environmental reviews and authorizations required for the project and associated target completion dates; a discussion of potential avoidance, minimization, and mitigation strategies; and plans for public and tribal outreach and coordination. - 5.
-In January of 2017, the Permitting Council Office of the Executive Director hired three full-time career federal staff and five contract support employees. - 6.
-In January of 2017, the Office of Management and Budget (OMB) and the Council on Environmental Quality (CEQ), in coordination with the Permitting Council, jointly issued guidance for agencies to carry out their responsibilities under FAST-41.
+- 6. In January of 2017, the Office of Management and Budget (OMB) and the Council on Environmental Quality (CEQ), in coordination with the Permitting Council, jointly issued guidance for agencies to carry out their responsibilities under FAST-41.
 In addition to addressing statutory requirements, the guidance introduced a framework for tracking covered projects on the Permitting Dashboard. - 7.
 The Permitting Council participated in multiple tribal consultations conducted by the US Department of Justice, US Army, and US Department of the Interior to identify additional opportunities to improve the infrastructure permitting process.
-Following these consultations, a report called Improving Tribal Consultation and Tribal Input in Federal Infrastructure Decisions was produced in January of 2017.
+Following these consultations, a report called Improving Tribal Consultation and Tribal Input in Federal Infrastructure Decisions was produced in January of 2017. - 8.
+Most recently, the Permitting Council received additional support and responsibilities from the President in E.O.
+13807 of August 15, 2017.
+In addition to several prominent roles in the process enhancements required under the E.O., the General Services Administration (GSA), which was recently included as an official member agency to the Permitting Council, is identified as the agency to provide the necessary administrative and organizational support to the Permitting Council, unless otherwise determined by the Director of the Office of Management and Budget (OMB).

 I was hired as Deputy Director in the Permitting Council's Office of the Executive Director in January of 2017 and have been serving as Acting Executive Director since January 20, 2017.
-The Administration is in the process of hiring an Executive Director and hopes to fill it soon.
 From my first day, I have sought to improve the permitting process by focusing on four main areas: transparency and accountability; project specific coordination and dispute resolution; interagency coordination, collaboration, and technical support; and stakeholder outreach.